 Location: Our First Day At Sea

-When I first came onto this trip I was not sure exactly what to expect.
-I was excited at the prospect of doing something new and exciting; combining adventure with hard work and fun.
+When I first came onto this trip, I was not sure exactly what to expect.
+I was excited at the prospect of doing something new and exciting, combining adventure with hard work and fun.
 I wanted this to be something special for me, a defining trip at an important time in my life.
-I hope to learn a lot but more importantly grow as a person.
-Even though it is still relatively early, it fair to say that I have already been affected.
-I have been forced to pay closer attention to myself, my actions and the others I am with.
+I hope to learn a lot but, more importantly, grow as a person.
+Even though it is still relatively early, it is fair to say that I have already been affected.
+I have been forced to pay closer attention to myself, my actions, and the others I am with.
 What I do affects the people around me in a way that is different then what I am used to.
-It is easy for me to get distracted and over stimulated when I am back home.
+It is easy for me to get distracted and overstimulated when I am back home.
 Here, everything is much simpler, a feeling that makes me think differently.
-Yesterday we motored from Great Dog in BVI to Nevis, a twenty four hour passage.
+Yesterday we motored from Great Dog in BVI to Nevis, a twenty-four-hour passage.
 We were briefed on everything from basic safety to simple boat checks and seasickness.
-I am happy to say that everyone arrived in one piece and the boat held up as it was supposed to.
+I am happy to say that everyone arrived in one piece, and the boat held up as it was supposed to.
 The latter of the three seemed my biggest problem.
-I have never been one with a light stomach so the fact that I reacted like I did to the new conditions around me I found surprising.
-We had three shifts each three hours long with six hours off.
-On the first I was miserable.
+I have never been one with a light stomach, so the fact that I reacted as I did to the new conditions around me I found surprising.
+We had three shifts, each three hours long with six hours off.
+At first, I was miserable.
 It is hard for me to equate the constant feeling of internal hurt to that which I have had before.
-It was all consuming at its worst; taking everything out of me and making me feel completely vulnerable.
+It was all-consuming at its worst, taking everything out of me and making me feel completely vulnerable.
 I felt at the will of the sea.
-I quickly learned that sitting, lying and standing are all the same when your body and the ocean don’t agree.
+I quickly learned that sitting, lying, and standing are all the same when your body and the ocean don’t agree.
 You can’t take a break; you just get through what you have to.
-The second shift was slightly better with the onset of the sickness taking longer to hit but doing so all the same and with force toward the end.
-Finally when we woke up for our noon shift I got up and ate for the first time since early the day before.
+The second shift was slightly better, with the onset of the sickness taking longer to hit but doing so all the same and with force toward the end.
+Finally, when we woke up for our noon shift, I got up and ate for the first time since early the day before.
 I was cautious but happy to be putting food inside of me.
-We arrived at about six tonight and those six hours were my best.
-My body had started to adjust and I began to feel like myself again.
+We arrived at about six tonight, and those six hours were my best.
+My body had started to adjust, and I began to feel like myself again.
 This small experience with something uncomfortable and out of my control has served me well.
 It is representative of something bigger.
-Through this and other experiences I hope that I will learn to be more grateful for the good things in life and appreciate them even more.
+Through this and other experiences, I hope that I will learn to be more grateful for the good things in life and appreciate them even more.